Skip to main content

 Here's where service businesses usually fall short: technical implementation.

 Schema markup goes on your website.
 It's code that structures your business information in a format AI can parse directly.
 LocalBusiness schema tells AI your name, address, phone, hours, services, and service area.
-FAQ schema marks up your frequently asked questions.
-Review schema displays your aggregate rating.
+FAQ schema marks up your frequently asked questions. sameAs links connect your site to verified profiles across the web.

 "If your website developer doesn't know what JSON-LD is, you need a different developer.
-This is table stakes for GEO."
+This is baseline GEO work."

 Your website content matters too.
 AI systems pull information from your site to populate their understanding of your business.
 Clear, specific service descriptions.
 Geographic coverage.
 Team information.
 Pricing transparency where appropriate.
 The more concrete information you provide, the better equipped AI is to recommend you accurately.